 Authorized Shares.
 After the adoption of the 2018 Plan, no additional stock awards have been or will be granted under the 2015 Plan.
 All outstanding stock awards granted under the 2015 Plan that are repurchased, forfeited, expire or are cancelled will become available for grant under the 2018 Plan in accordance with its terms.
 However, the 2015 Plan will continue to govern the terms and conditions of the outstanding awards granted under the 2015 Plan.
-As of December 31, 2018, options to purchase 2,095,845 shares of our common stock were outstanding under the 2015 Plan.
+As of December 31, 2019, options to purchase 1,835,074 shares of our common stock were outstanding under the 2015 Plan.

 Change in Control.
-In the event of a merger or certain specified change in control transactions, each outstanding stock award will be treated as the plan administrator determines without a participant's consent, including providing that: (i) stock awards will be assumed, or substantially equivalent stock awards will be substituted, by the acquiring or succeeding entity with appropriate adjustments as to the number and kind of shares and prices; (ii) upon written notice to the participant, that the participant's stock awards will terminate upon or immediately prior to the consummation of the merger or change in control; (iii) outstanding stock awards will vest and become exercisable or payable, or restrictions applicable to the stock awards will lapse, in whole or in part, prior to or upon consummation of the merger or change in control; (iv) the termination of a stock award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of the stock award or realization of the participant's rights with respect to the stock award or realization of the participant's rights with respect to the stock award or realization of the participant's rights with respect to the stock award or realization of the stock award with other rights or property selected by the plan administrator in its sole discretion; or (iv) any combination of the foregoing.
+In the event of a merger or certain specified change in control transactions, each outstanding stock award will be treated as the plan administrator determines without a participant's consent, including providing that: (i) stock awards will be assumed, or substantially equivalent stock awards will be substituted, by the acquiring or succeeding entity with appropriate adjustments as to the number and kind of shares and prices; (ii) upon written notice to the participant, that the participant's stock awards will terminate upon or immediately prior to the consummation of the merger or change in control; (iii) outstanding stock awards will vest and become exercisable or payable, or restrictions applicable to the stock awards will lapse, in whole or in part, prior to or upon consummation of the merger or change in control, and to the extent t determined by the plan administrator, the stock awards will terminate upon or immediately prior to the merger or change in control; (iv) the termination of a stock award in exchange for an amount of cash and/or property, if any, equal to the amount that would have been attained upon the exercise of the stock award or realization of the participant's rights with respect to the stock award as of the date of the occurrence of the transaction (including termination for no payment if no amount would have been attained upon exercise of the stock award), or the replacement of the stock award with other rights or property selected by the plan administrator in its sole discretion; or (iv) an y combination of the foregoing.